Skip to main content

 User activity monitoring and audits can help your cybersecurity team detect employees’ suspicious behavior, such as accessing data or services not relevant to the position, visiting public cloud storage services, or sending emails with attachments to private accounts.

-Once an employee’s contract is terminated, ensure a proper off-boarding process.
-It should include deactivating accounts, VPN access, and remote desktop access, changing access codes and passwords the employee may know, and deleting the employee’s accounts from email groups and distribution lists.
+Once an employee’s contract is terminated, ensure a proper offboarding process.
+It should include deactivating accounts, VPN access, and remote desktop access, changing passwords, and deleting the employee’s accounts from email groups and distribution lists.

 Trade secrets are a key target for many cybercriminals.